Enrolling your child in a

 Transferring your child from one school to another within District 196 (Intradistrict)

 - In order to balance enrollment between schools, the district limits transfers to any particular school based on current and projected enrollment compared with building capacity.
-Schools where enrollment exceeds or is projected to exceed building capacity by at least 5 percent are closed to most transfer requests.
+Schools where enrollment exceeds or is projected to exceed building capacity may be closed to transfer requests.

 - K-5 intradistrict transfer - elementary school students (grades k-5) may request a transfer from one District 196 elementary school to another based on the following situations: